Skip to main content

 Climate And Weather

-Guanaja experiences a tropical maritime climate with average temperatures between 24–30°C year-round.
+Guanaja experiences a tropical maritime climate with average temperatures between 24 and 30 degrees C year-round.
 The island receives approximately 2,800 mm of annual rainfall, with a wetter season from October through February driven by Caribbean northers and a drier period from March to September.
 Trade winds from the northeast prevail most of the year, keeping conditions comfortable on the eastern shores.
 Hurricane season runs from June through November; Hurricane Mitch in 1998 caused devastating damage to both the island and its coral reefs, from which the ecosystem has only partially recovered.
-Water temperatures average 27°C and support year-round diving.
+Water temperatures average 27 degrees C and support year-round diving.

 Human History

-Guanaja was among the first Caribbean islands sighted by Christopher Columbus on his fourth voyage in 1502, who named it Isla de Pinos for its pine forests.
-The Bay Islands were subsequently inhabited by English buccaneers and colonists throughout the 17th and 18th centuries, and English-speaking Afro-Caribbean descendants remain a significant part of the island's culture today.
-Honduras formally annexed the Bay Islands in 1861 after a period of British administration.
-Guanaja's economy historically centered on fishing and limited agriculture.
+Guanaja was among the first Caribbean islands sighted by Christopher Columbus on his fourth voyage on July 30, 1502, who named it Isla de Pinos for its abundant pine forests.
+[1] The Bay Islands were subsequently inhabited by English buccaneers and colonists throughout the 17th and 18th centuries, and English-speaking Afro-Caribbean descendants remain a significant part of the island culture today.
+The Bay Islands were ceded to Honduras by Britain through the Cruz-Wyke Treaty of 1859, with the formal transfer completed in 1861.
+[2] Guanaja's economy historically centered on fishing and limited agriculture.
 Commercial dive tourism developed significantly from the 1980s onward, transforming the island into a destination for recreational divers.

 Park History

-Marino Guanaja was designated as a Marine National Park by the Honduran government through the Ministry of Natural Resources and the Environment (MiAmbiente) as part of a broader effort to protect Bay Island marine ecosystems.
-The designation formalized protection rules against destructive fishing practices, anchoring on reefs, and coral collection.
-The park administration works in coordination with the Sistema Nacional de Áreas Protegidas de Honduras (SINAPH).
+Marino Guanaja was first designated as a Forest Reserve in 1961 and was subsequently elevated to Marine National Park status by the Honduran government.
+[1] The designation formalized protection rules against destructive fishing practices, anchoring on reefs, and coral collection.
+The park encompasses approximately 90% of the island including its surrounding reefs.
+The park administration works in coordination with the Sistema Nacional de Areas Protegidas de Honduras (SINAPH).
 Enforcement has been challenging given the remote nature of the island and limited ranger presence, though cooperation with the Bay Islands dive industry has improved compliance with no-take zones.

 Major Trails And Attractions

 Marino Guanaja is primarily accessed by boat, with the main settlement of Bonacca (Guanaja Town) located on a small cay rather than the main island.
-Popular dive sites include Jade Trader, a sunken freighter at 30 meters, and the numerous wall dives along the windward coast.
+Popular dive sites include the Jabo Trader, a sunken freighter, and the numerous wall dives along the windward coast that drop to depths exceeding 500 meters.
 Snorkeling is accessible from the cays surrounding the main island.
-The main island's interior offers hiking through pine forest, with paths leading to freshwater streams and elevated viewpoints.
-The small village of Mangrove Bight on the north coast provides access to the island's interior forest and is a base for birding excursions.
+The main island interior offers hiking through pine forest, with paths leading to freshwater streams and elevated viewpoints.
+The small village of Mangrove Bight on the north coast provides access to the island interior forest and is a base for birding excursions.

 Visitor Facilities And Travel